Every note has Overtones

-Every note created by a string (as discussed in the last music theory lesson) not only has the note you hear, it also has harmonic overtones.
+Every note created by a string (as discussed in how many notes in an octave?) not only has the note you hear, it also has harmonic overtones.

 These natural overtones of a note are the 3rd and 5th of that original note.

 This means that, should you have three strings playing:

 - Second string 5/4 in length, playing the 3rd

 - A third string at 2/3 in length, playing a 5th